GandhiCloudLab/websphere/01-more-installation/readme.md

 ## 7. Deploy App

-1. Create a New Profile.
+1. Create a new profile.

-2. Create a New `Managed Liberty Server` instance in the new profile.
+2. Create a new `Managed Liberty Server` instance in the new profile.

 3. Deploy Java 17+ application.